Street Votes FAQ

 Will this affect the countryside?

-Rather than big developments creating pressure all at once, street votes should encourage organic and gentle development that happens over time, with a generous share of the land value uplift going to local authorities to ensure proper provision of local services.
-There are also careful rules to prevent parking and other congestion.
+Rather than big developments creating pressure all at once, street votes will encourage organic and gentle development that happens over time, with a generous share of the land value uplift going to local authorities to ensure provision of local services is not just protected, but enhanced.

 What can I do to help?